kuroji-fusky/betsy/README.md

 - 🚧 Override default currency setting set
 - 🚧 Remove tracking (off by default)
 - 🚧 Show a popup title of a listing on the homepage
-- 🚧 Auto-redirect sold out listings
+- 🚧 Auto-redirect sold out or "taking a short break" listings
-- 🚧 Remove fade-in transitions from the listing gallery
+- 🚧 Remove fade-in transitions from a listing gallery

 ## License